thebowenfeng/plants-vs-zombies-api/README.md

 the payload of `{type: CALLBACK_KEY, args?: object}`.
 The following `CALLBACK_KEY` is supported:
 - "choose_seed" (Fired when the seed chooser screen is shown, no `args`)
 - "game_over" (Fired when a survival level is lost, and the restart level button is shown, no `args`).
+All webhooks are ephemeral and tied to the lifecycle of the DLL and strictly in memory.
+Once the DLL is ejected or the game is restarted, all webhooks must be re-registered.

 *Note: Currently the HTTP client does not support HTTPS request.
-This is a work in progress*
+This is feature request*

 |API path|Description|Body|Response (200)|Response (400)|Response (304)
 |--|--|--|--|--|--|